123-anubhav/angular-directive-custom/README.md

-# angular-pipe-custom
+# angular-directive-custom
-angular-pipe [ predefined and customs ]
+angular-directive [ predefined and customs ]